Provisional Design Patent: Everything You Need to Know

 Getting a provisional design patent can be a great step in getting your invention off the ground.
 While not required, it can help you add additional protection to your product.

 In the past, you could always determine who was serious about patents from those that are not by what type of patent application they were filing.
 Those who were directing their clients to get design patents found that they were easier to obtain over a utility patent.
+However, since it's easier to get, it does not provide the same level of protection.
+In fact, it was possible to catch scammers by checking which people or businesses were advising inventors to get design patents instead of utility patents.
+That way they had much less protection against having their invention stolen.

 One lesson many inventors have had to learn is that cheaper is not going to be better with regard to securing his or her ideas.
 The less the protection costs, the less useful they are going to be for you.
 However, the need for a design patent should not be overlooked, especially if your invention has a special look that you want to protect from competition.

-You don’t think you need a design patent?
-Considering Nike, one of the world’s largest brands, utilizes design patents can easily demonstrate their importance.
+You don't think you need a design patent?
+Considering Nike, one of the world's largest brands, utilizes design patents can easily demonstrate their importance.
 Nike will file design patents on all of their inventions to prevent competition from stealing their designs before they have made it into production.
-This is just one example why you need to consider using a design patent as well.
+This is just one example of why you need to consider using a design patent, as well.

 The thing to remember about design patents is that it is not going to protect the mechanical aspects of your invention.
 Rather, it is going to afford you rights on the look of your invention.